amirjj/ejabberd-ansible/README.md

 Ejabberd
 ===========

 This is an ansible program that will install Ejabberd chat server in as many server you want.
-This is just a simple installation of Ejabberd on Debian/Wheazy.

 Contents